Arris Surfboard SB6190 Modem Review

 Unlike the older DOCSIS 2.0, the DOCSIS 3.0 on the Arris SB6190 allows for much higher maximum throughput.
 The SB6190 can do that by using the multi-channel bonding technology, which unlike the older DOCSIS 2.0, can only allow for single-channel down and upstream.
 This multiple channels can be bond to maintain the regular internet speed even during the peak hours.

-As you will expect from a DOCSIS 3.0 modem, the Arris SURFboard SB6190 can support a maximum of 1000Mbps theoretical downstream data rate, and up to 240Mbps theoretical upstream data rate.
+As you will expect from a DOCSIS 3.0 modem, the Arris SURFboard SB6190 can support a maximum of 1400Mbps theoretical downstream data rate, and up to 240Mbps theoretical upstream data rate.
 Yes, we are already heading to 10Gbps internet speed, but 1000Mbps is already fast enough for the most part.
 And knowing that most data plans can’t even max out this number, makes the Arris SB6190 a good buy.
+But if you really need some more speed then you can spend a little more and get Arris Surfboard SB8200 which can get you 2000Mbps of speed or if you need more then just check this beast out – Motorola MB8600.

 2. Multiple Channel Bonding Technology